 The striking Huangshan mountain backdrop has long drawn in-the-know Chinese visitors.
 You can enjoy the tranquil vibe and distinctive architecture.
 Another this you can be walking the narrow lanes paved with quartzite and seeing farmers working in the 900-year-old village.

 3. Tiger Hill

-Looking it carefully, you will see the towering building in Beijing called Tiger Hill is similar to the Pisa Tower in Italy because the shape is tilted a few degrees.
+Looking at it carefully, you will see the towering building in Beijing called Tiger Hill is similar to the Pisa Tower in Italy because the shape is tilted a few degrees.
 However, compared to the Tower of Pisa, Tiger Hill has a larger size.
-Inside Tiger Hill, there is a grave of King Helu who is said to be buried along with 3,000 swords and about 1,000 people who built it was killed.
+Inside Tiger Hill, there is a grave of King Helu who is said to be buried along with 3,000 swords and about 1,000 people who built it were killed.

 4. Peking Opera

 The Beijing style is perhaps the most notable and internationally recognized in Chinese Opera.
-It’s because the Beijing style has dazzling costumes, elaborate makeup, and amazing acrobatic feats which are among the highlights of a typical performance.
+It’s because the Beijing style has dazzling costumes, elaborate makeup, and amazing acrobatic feats which are among the highlights of typical performance.
 To enjoy the opera you can visit the National Central for the Performing Arts or the Liyuan and Huguang Guild Hall.

 Taste Beijing Variety Food

 You must feel the taste of Chinese food including the city of Beijing.
 This is because there are so many unique and delicious foods that make you addicted

 As a typical Beijing food that must be tested, this food is famous throughout the world.
 In addition, recipes that do not change from time to time make this food always preferred. as one of the most delicious recipes in the world, Peking Roast Duck have unique flavors and is suitable for those of you who are hungry.